jeena/FeedTheMonkey/README.md

 - [PyQt x32](http://sourceforge.net/projects/pyqt/files/PyQt4/PyQt-4.10.1/PyQt4-4.10.1-gpl-Py2.7-Qt4.8.4-x32.exe) or [PyQt x64](http://sourceforge.net/projects/pyqt/files/PyQt4/PyQt-4.10.1/PyQt4-4.10.1-gpl-Py2.7-Qt4.8.4-x64.exe)

 Then rename `freethemonkey` to `freethemonkey.pyw` and then you can run it by double-clicking.

+### OS X

+Download [FeedTheMonkey.app.zip](http://jabs.nu/feedthemonkey/download/FeedTheMonkey.app.zip) unzip it and move it to your Applications folder.
+After that just run it like every other app.

 ## Keyboard shortcuts